JeremyFenwick/jf.github.io/_posts/2025-03-02-Writing-Clean-Network-Parsing.markdown

 * What that message is if it exists
 * The number of bytes used to parse that message

-Whilst this isn't the most difficult code in the world to write it can easily descend into a mess of passing a byte counter back and forth between funcions or unwanted allocations.
+Whilst this isn't the most difficult code in the world to write it can easily descend into a mess of passing a byte counter back and forth between functions or generating unwanted heap allocations.
 We don't really want to pass raw buffer data right into a parser as it may mess with our data, but copying it creates an allocation right on the spot.

 ### Spans